ljuanto/docs/docs/crust/extrinsics.md

     - be less than the number of possible candidates.
 Note that all current members and    runners-up are also automatically candidates for the next round.

+  If `value` is more than `who`'s total balance, then the maximum of the two is used.

+  The dispatch origin of this call must be signed.

+  #### Warning

-  It is the responsibility of the caller to not place all of their balance into the lock and keep some for further transactions.
+  It is the responsibility of the caller to **NOT** place all of their balance into the lock and keep some for further operations.